 The Boston College Police Department offers free fingerprinting service to all current Boston College faculty, staff and students.
 Please carefully review all the instructions and requirements below.
 At this time, we are offering inked prints only.
 No electronic versions can be processed or provided at this time.

 Fingerprint services are only scheduled online and are offered on Tuesday and Thursday from 2:00-5:00 PM.
+Access to the fingerprint application requires you to be connected to the EagleVPN (BC’s Virtual Private Network).
 Due to the safety precautions and sanitizing requirements surrounding the Covid-19 virus, one appointment per hour will be available.
 Single person appointments only.

 Standard FD-258 fingerprint cards will be provided if needed.
 If different cards are required, you must provide them.
 Do not fill in, or sign the cards prior to your arrival.
 You must bring a government issued ID (driver’s/professional license, passport, etc.) and your BCID.
 Service cannot be provided without these documents.

 Due to the close contact required to provide this service, the following instructions must be followed before services will be provided: